MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 + SQL Server support policy supports released versions over a longer time frame, but updates are less frequent.
 This support policy is in effect when you use SQL Server Setup to install R Server for Windows.

-+ In the upcoming SQL Server vNext CTP 1.1 release, you will be able to unbind your SQL Server R Services instance and replace it with a 9.0.1 version that offers operationalization features and the Modern Lifecycle Support policy.
++ In the upcoming SQL Server 2017 CTP 1.1 release, you will be able to unbind your SQL Server R Services instance and replace it with a 9.0.1 version that offers operationalization features and the Modern Lifecycle Support policy.
 Check [What's new in SQL Server R Services](https://msdn.microsoft.com/library/mt604847.aspx) for the latest information on CTP 1.1 when it becomes available.

 ### 8.0.5 Announcements